 Fruit is another healthy source of fiber and antioxidants.
 Most Americans need only two or three servings of fruit per day, due to its high carbohydrate content.
 Berries, like blueberries or strawberries, tend to yield a larger serving size for a smaller calorie and carbohydrate content.
 They are also higher in fiber than most fruits.
 Several members of MyPsoriasisTeam eat blueberries for their high antioxidant content: “I eat blueberries daily for antioxidants and fiber.
 Love them for a sweet snack.”

 Meal planning is a helpful tool when looking to adopt a new diet plan.
 This can prevent feeling overwhelmed.
 For example, one week you could make egg white muffins for breakfast and stick with your normal lunch and dinner recipes.
 This recipe helps you get a serving of vegetables in with breakfast to boost fiber and antioxidant intake.
 The following week, incorporate a new fish recipe for dinner — such as this salmon.
 From there, try getting into the habit of preparing salads for lunches that are full of vegetables to reap the anti-inflammatory benefits.
-This recipe is a unique way to enjoy an easy-to-prepare Mediterannean salad.
+This recipe is a unique way to enjoy an easy-to-prepare Mediterranean salad.

 The scientific evidence on an anti-inflammatory diet for psoriasis is inconclusive.
-Nevertheless, an anti-inflammatory or Mediterannean diet can be a healthy option for anyone and may be worth trying — in addition to other psoriasis treatments.
+Nevertheless, an anti-inflammatory or Mediterranean diet can be a healthy option for anyone and may be worth trying — in addition to other psoriasis treatments.

 By joining MyPsoriasisTeam, you gain a community of more than 83,000 people living with psoriatic disease.
-Here are some recent conversations on MyPsoriaisTeam about following an anti-inflammatory diet:

 Have you tried an anti-inflammatory diet to improve symptoms of psoriasis?
 Share your experiences in the comments below or start a conversation on MyPsoriasisTeam.